sujan-karmakar/sujan-karmakar/README.md

 ## 🚀 About Me:

-### I am a Computer Science & Engineering undergraduate driven by the discipline of daily progression and academic excellence.
+### I am a Computer Science & Engineering undergraduate driven by the discipline of daily progression.

-My approach to growing is built on discipline and the value of time.
-I try to utilize every bit of my free time to bridge the gap between academic theory and practical application.
-I believe that steady, incremental growth is the most reliable path to technical mastery.

 ---